-At our Paramus practice, breast augmentation is the most popular procedure at our plastic surgery practice in New Jersey, and we love seeing so many happy patients get the shapely curves they’ve always wanted.
+Breast augmentation is the most popular procedure at our plastic surgery practice in Paramus, New Jersey, and we love seeing so many happy patients get the shapely curves they’ve always wanted.

 Although capsular contracture is one of the more common complications following breast augmentation, it’s still pretty rare—in a recent study of about 2500 breast augmentation patients, only about 7.6% developed capsular contracture within 5 years following surgery.